ppy/osu-wiki/wiki/Tournaments/OWC/1/en.md

 ## Tournament Schedule

-- The OWC starts at 2011-02-21
+- The OWC started at 2011-02-21
-- All matches will be played from 15:00 to 22:00 (GMT), from Thursday to Sunday
+- All matches were played from 15:00 to 22:00 (GMT), from Thursday to Sunday

 ## Prizes